Elasticsearch

-Elasticsearch is a source-available search engine.
-It is based on Apache Lucene (an open-source search engine) and provides a distributed, multitenant-capable full-text search engine with an HTTP web interface and schema-free JSON documents.
-Official clients are available in Java, .NET (C#), PHP, Python, Ruby and many other languages.
+Elasticsearch is a source-available search engine developed by Elastic.
+It is based on Apache Lucene and provides a distributed, multitenant-capable full-text search engine with an HTTP web interface and schema-free JSON documents.
+Official clients are available in Java, C#, PHP, Python, Ruby, and other languages.
 According to the DB-Engines ranking, Elasticsearch is the most popular enterprise search engine.

+Elasticsearch is distributed and uses JSON documents stored in indices divided into shards, each of which may have replicas distributed across cluster nodes.
+It supports full-text search, faceted search, real-time search, and multitenancy.
+The software is developed alongside Logstash, Kibana, and Beats as part of the Elastic Stack (formerly the ELK Stack).

 History

 Shay Banon created the precursor to Elasticsearch, called Compass, in 2004.
-While thinking about the third version of Compass he realized that it would be necessary to rewrite big parts of Compass to "create a scalable search solution".
-So he created "a solution built from the ground up to be distributed" and used a common interface, JSON over HTTP, suitable for programming languages other than Java as well.
-Shay Banon released the first version of Elasticsearch in February 2010.
+Developing a third version of Compass, he concluded that a full rewrite was necessary to build a scalable, distributed search solution using JSON over HTTP as a common interface.
+He released the first version of Elasticsearch in February 2010.

 Elastic NV was founded in 2012 to provide commercial services and products around Elasticsearch and related software.
-In June 2014, the company announced raising $70 million in a Series C funding round, just 18 months after forming the company.
-The round was led by New Enterprise Associates (NEA).
-Additional funders include Benchmark Capital and Index Ventures.
-This round brought total funding to $104M.
+In June 2014, the company raised $70 million in a Series C funding round led by New Enterprise Associates, with additional funding from Benchmark Capital and Index Ventures, bringing total funding to $104 million.

-In March 2015, the company Elasticsearch changed its name to Elastic.
+In March 2015, the company changed its name from Elasticsearch to Elastic and, through the acquisition of Found, launched a managed cloud offering later known as Elastic Cloud.
+In November 2017, Elastic acquired the search startup Swiftype, whose technology became the basis for Elastic App Search and Elastic Site Search.
+Elastic also formed partnerships with Google to offer Elastic Cloud on Google Cloud Platform and with Alibaba to offer Elasticsearch and Kibana on Alibaba Cloud.

-In June 2018, Elastic filed for an initial public offering with an estimated valuation of between 1.5 and 3 billion dollars.
+In June 2018, Elastic filed for an initial public offering with an estimated valuation of between $1.5 and $3 billion.
 On 5 October 2018, Elastic was listed on the New York Stock Exchange.

-Developed from the Found acquisition by Elastic in 2015, Elastic Cloud is a family of Elasticsearch-powered SaaS offerings which include the Elasticsearch Service, as well as Elastic App Search Service, and Elastic Site Search Service which were developed from Elastic's acquisition of Swiftype.
-In late 2017, Elastic formed partnerships with Google to offer Elastic Cloud in Google Cloud Platform (GCP), and Alibaba to offer Elasticsearch and Kibana in Alibaba Cloud.

-Elasticsearch Service users can create secure deployments with partners, Google Cloud Platform (GCP) and Alibaba Cloud.